Skip to content

 • void operator+=(String&, string): Appends a raw string

-• void operator+=(String&, string): Appends a single char
+• void operator+=(String&, char): Appends a single char

-• String operator*(String, int): Concatenates a string with itself n times
+• String operator*(const String&, int): Concatenates a string with itself n times

-• String operator*(String, long): Concatenates a string with itself n times
+• String operator*(const String&, long): Concatenates a string with itself n times

-• String operator*(String, short): Concatenates a string with itself n times
+• String operator*(const String&, short): Concatenates a string with itself n times

-• String operator*(int, String): Concatenates a string with itself n times
+• String operator*(int, const String&): Concatenates a string with itself n times

-• String operator*(long, String): Concatenates a string with itself n times
+• String operator*(long, const String&): Concatenates a string with itself n times

-• String operator*(short, String): Concatenates a string with itself n times
+• String operator*(short, const String&): Concatenates a string with itself n times

 • void operator*=(String&, int): Concatenates with itself n times